petersatsuse/azure-compute-docs/articles/virtual-machines/extensions/key-vault-linux.md

 - [Azure Linux](/azure/azure-linux/intro-azure-linux)

 > [!NOTE]
-> The Key Vault VM Extension downloads the certificates in the default location or to the location provided by "certStoreLocation" property in the VM Extension settings (version 1/2), or individual certificate settings (version 3).
+> The Key Vault VM Extension downloads the certificates in the default location or to the location provided by "certStoreLocation" property in the VM Extension settings, or individual certificate settings.
 The Key Vault VM Extension updates the folder permission to 700 (drwx------) allowing read, write and execute permission to the owner of the folder only

 ### Supported certificate content types

 - PKCS #12
 - PEM

-## Updates in Version 3.0+
+## Features

-Version 3.0+ of the Key Vault VM extension for Linux adds support for the following features:
+Key Vault VM extension for Linux version 3.0+ supports:

 - Add ACL permissions for downloaded certificates to provide read access for users and groups
 - Certificate installation location configuration